Rust async/await: Async executor

 1. The executor is created.

-2. The executor returns back to main.
+2. The executor returns to main.

 3. The main creates the patrol_closure and captures the unit[0] and [5, -5] in the closure environment.
 The initial state of the closure is set to 🚀 Patrol::Start(0).